What First Aid Supplies Your Business MUST Have in its Workplace First Aid Kit

 Businesses may be unaware that the Occupational Safety and Health Administration (OSHA) enforces specific standards and regulations of the minimally acceptable first aid supplies required for workplace first aid kits.
 If your business fails to meet these standards the safety of your employees is at risk and your organization is failing to meet government regulations.
 Here’s what you need to know so your business can meet regulations and keep employees safe.

-Below is OSHA’s list of minimally acceptable first aid supplies and quantities.
+Below is OSHA’s list of minimally acceptable first aid supplies and quantities, which follows the ANSI/ISEA Z308.1-2015 guidelines.
 Make sure your business has at minimum, these items in your workplace first aid kit.

 This list of first aid supplies is only sufficient for small workplaces with two to three employees.
 OSHA states that businesses with larger operations and more employees require additional first aid kits and supplies.
 But what quantity of supplies do you need in order to meet OSHA standards?